 Early on in my career, pursuing art did not seem fully sustainable.
 When I entered into Capilano University's Textile Art Program in 2008 I pursued techniques and modes that I thought could be multiplied and put into the fastest production possible, not necessarily taking note of the techniques that I was personally drawn to.
 It wasn't until I entered into Concordia University's Fibres and Material Practices program in Montreal that I really sunk into an art practice that felt authentically my own.
 I delved deep into a slow, personal investigation into printing with natural dyes - techniques I brought with me from Capilano.

 In 2016 my family and I moved back to BC, and in the spring of 2018, in anticipation of my son entering kindergarten in the fall, I developed and launched Everlea Yarn, my own line of yarn - exactly the kind that I want to use: consciously sourced, Canadian spun and naturally dyed.
 For the sake of consistency and because Everlea Textiles was all about lifting each other up and I continue to be community-minded in my business, I kept the name Everlea for Everlea Yarn.

 Thank you for following along!
-Join our mailing list for monthly updates HERE
+Join my mailing list for monthly updates HERE

 See some examples of my tapestries woven with Everlea Yarn below.
 Email me at janna(at)everleayarn.ca to inquire about purchasing a tapestry.